 PCIe Add-in Card to Baseboard Bifurcation Configuration (PRSNTA#, PRSNTB[3:0]#)

 The add-in card to baseboard configuration mechanism consists of four dual use pins (PRSNTB[3:0]#).
 These pins provide card presence detection as well as mechanism to notify the baseboard of the pre-defined PCIe lane width capabilities.
 The PRSNTB[3:0]# pins are pulled up to +3.3V on the baseboard and are active low signals.
 A state of 0b1111 indicates that no card is present in the system.
 Depending on the capabilities of the add-in card, the PRSNTB[3:0]# signals may be strapped to the PRSNTA# signal.
-The encoding of the PRSTNB[3:0]# bits is in for x16 PCIe cards and Table 19 for x8 PCIe cards.
+The encoding of the PRSTNB[3:0]# bits is in Table 18 for x16 PCIe cards and Table 19 for x8 PCIe cards.

 PCIe Baseboard to Add-in Card Bifurcation Configuration (BIF[2:0]#)